saksham1815/real-estate/README.md

 - Incorporate additional features like amenities and distance to major landmarks.
 - Expand dataset to include other cities for multi-city predictions.

----

-Would you like help with deployment, enhancing features, or preparing a demo video? 😊